junior-devleague/cyber-security/homework/mod-0-cyber-interest.md

 Some Example topics to pick from:

-  - How cyber security relates to what you are interested in (video games, sports, robotics, etc.)
+- Video games and security
+- Social engineering and convincing people to do things
-  - Cryptocurrency
+- Cryptocurrency (think bitcoin and blockchain)
 - Networking and network security
+- Physical security (Breaking into buildings)
-  - Types of cyber attacks, malware, viruses, etc.
+- Types of cyber attacks (Protecting and defending them)
+- Open Source Intelligence Gathering
+- Malware analysis
-  - Linux
+- How to use Linux Systems and the command line
+- Building secure websites
-  - Scripting
+- Scripting for automation
-  - Cryptography
+- Cryptography & Encryption
-  - Becoming anonymous online
+- How to be safe on the internet
-  - Python Programming for Cyber Security
+- Programming in Python
 - Wireless Security
-  - Passwords
+- Passwords and learning how to crack them
-  - Penetration Testing
+- Penetration Testing companies
+- How to do vulnerability scanning
 - Web Application Hacking
 - Digital Forensics
 - Bug Bounties
+- How to use Kali Linux

 Part 3: